-- Provision of commuted sum in lieu of on site provision of children's play equipment and casual recreational open space -£17,500. - Provision of a Cascade for the occupation of the dwellings - - 1 Crewe - 2 Cheshire East.
+- Provision of commuted sum in lieu of on site provision of children's play equipment and casual recreational open space -£17,500.

+- Provision of 11 affordable housing units

+Including a cascade for the occupation of the dwellings -

+- 1 Crewe

+- 2 Cheshire East.